 A distant cousin to the horse chestnut is the American Chestnut.
 This tree was native to the eastern United States.
 They were abundant and grew fast.
 Unfortunately, these trees were killed off by Chestnut Blight at the beginning of the last century.
 The blight that devastated this tree species was brought to America accidentally by the importation of the Chinese Chestnut.
 The Chinese chestnut was immune to the bark blight while the American chestnut was highly susceptible.
 Within a few decades, over 3 billion chestnut trees died.

-Denver homeowners who want a splendid tree in their yard, should consider the Horse Chestnut.
+Denver homeowners who want a splendid tree in their yard should consider the Horse Chestnut.
 These deciduous trees grow between 40 to 70 feet tall and can tolerate some shade.
 In the spring, these large trees are covered with long white conical shaped flowers called panicles.
-The leafs turn red-gold in the fall.
-The horse chestnut are disease and tree insect resistant.
+The leaves turn red-gold in the fall.
+The horse chestnuts are disease and tree insect resistant.
 These trees will bring charm to any tree landscape in Denver.